Joseph Jackson Lister

-Joseph Jackson Lister FRS FRMS (11 January 1786 – 24 October 1869) was an amateur British opticist and physicist and the father of the 1st Baron Lister.
+Joseph Jackson Lister FRS FRMS (11 January 1786 – 24 October 1869) was an English opticist and physicist best known for being the father of Joseph Lister, 1st Baron Lister.

-Ancestry
+Life

-In 1705, Thomas Lister, a farmer and maltster, of Bingley, Yorkshire, England, married Hannah, the daughter of a yeoman (an independent small farmer).
+In 1705, Thomas Lister, a farmer and maltster, of Bingley, Yorkshire, England, married Hannah, daughter of a yeoman (an independent small farmer).
 They joined the Society of Friends, becoming Quakers, as were most of their descendants.
 They had a son, Joseph, who left Yorkshire in about 1720 to become a tobacconist in Aldersgate Street in the City of London.

 Joseph's youngest son, christened John, was born in 1737.
 He was apprenticed to a watchmaker, Isaac Rogers, in 1752, and followed that trade on his own account in Bell Alley, Lombard Street from 1759 to 1766.
 He then took over his father's tobacco business, but gave it up in 1769 in favour of his father-in-law Stephen Jackson's business as a wine-merchant in Lothbury.

 John Lister was made a freeman of the Bakers' company in 1760.
-He married Mary in 1764, and had two daughters within three years; after an interval of nineteen years, in 1786, when he was 49, his wife gave birth to their only son, Joseph Jackson Lister.
+He married Mary in 1764, and had daughters within three years; after an interval of nineteen years, in 1786, when he was 49, his wife gave birth to their only son, Joseph Jackson Lister.

 Adulthood

 On leaving school in 1800, Joseph Jackson was apprenticed to his father's wine business in Lothbury, which was becoming a thriving and prosperous concern, and in 1804, at the age of 18 he was made a partner.

 During a visit to the Quaker Ackworth School near Pontefract in 1814, he met Isabella Harris, then aged 22, the daughter of the school superintendent, also called Isabella, a widow with six children.
 Isabella junior taught reading and writing to the girls of the school for five years, leaving in 1818 to marry Joseph Jackson Lister.
 She was then 26, and he was 32.
 After their marriage, they lived for three years at Tokenhouse Yard, where his wine business was carried on, then for four years at Stoke Newington.
 In 1821 Lister invested in a trading ship commanded by his brother-in-law.

-They then bought Upton House in 1825, a spacious old Queen Anne style architecture in the United States with fields and gardens at Upton in Essex.
+They then bought Upton House in 1825, a spacious old Queen Anne style residence with fields and gardens at Upton in Essex.

 Upton was then a country hamlet to the east of London, close to Hainault and Epping Forest, and the Barking marshes, and it was a pleasant country walk along the banks of the Thames into London.

 Their neighbours were Samuel Gurney, a Lombard Street banker, and his family who lived in Ham House.
 It was Gurney who had advised Lister to buy Upton House, and the Lister family lived in close contact with the young people growing up at Ham House.